RapsLepeli/Proof-of-Work-Implementation/README.md

 Honours Project - Implementation of the Proof of Work consensus algorithm.

 ## Objectives
-This documentaion is used to track the development of a fully functional blockchain system.
+This documentation is used to track the development of a fully functional blockchain system.
 This will act as a guide and notes for the developer.
 This documentation might be used as a template for both the user manual and the technical manual.
 This documentation will be written in Markdown: Here's a link for the basic syntax [Markdown syntax](https://www.markdownguide.org/basic-syntax/).<br>
 # Getting started
 Visual Studio 2017 or 2019 can be used.
-At this point the application is untested on other development enriroments and fucses on windows systems.
-Below are the recomended system requiements.
+At this point, the application is untested on other development environments and focuses on windows systems.
+Below are the recommended system requirements.

 - Windows 10 operating system
 - Intel core I5 7th gen / AMD 2nd and 3rd Gen CPU’s